0xtoko/opensea-meta-updater/update_lists/update_items.md

-Queried Items will be saved here.
+Queried Items json will be saved here.